systematic-magic/AgingPubMed/index.rst

 The purpose of this document is to provide a simple, but detailed guide to the realm of PubMed corrections.

+If you see that paper formatting does not comply with these standards, please address your concerns to vendors through JPS.

 Happy hunting!